in Glacier National Park

 For those pressing on, the trail continues north beneath the intimidating sawtooth pinnacles along the Garden Wall.
 Lake McDonald comes into view, cradled in a mountain valley to the west.
 Signs of Going-to-the-Sun Road disappear and hikers will start to really feel “out there.”
 After a few more creek crossings and dramatic bends, the trail gradually reaches its top altitude around 7,175 feet.

 Highline Trail begins a steady descent and Granite Park Chalet eventually comes into view.
 The pitched-roof stone shelter provides backcountry accommodations and even sells water and snacks.
 About 3/4 of a mile before the chalet, you will come to a junction on the right with Garden Wall Trail.
 This is the first marked junction on the hike, a steep spur that tackles a thousand-foot climb in one mile to reach Glacier Overlook.
-The rocky track is unapologetically strenuous, but it rewards the effort with a view unlike anything on Highline Trail, an eastward vantage over Grinnell Glacier, which spills into Grinnell Lake and a string of turquoise lakes in the Many Glacier region of Glacier National Park.
+The rocky track is strenuous without apology, but it rewards the effort with a view unlike anything on Highline Trail, an eastward vantage over Grinnell Glacier, which spills into Grinnell Lake and a string of turquoise lakes in the Many Glacier region of Glacier National Park.
 Are you up for it?

 After Garden Wall Trail, another junction comes just before Granite Park Chalet.
 If you’re staying the night or need a snack, continue straight toward the chalet.
 Otherwise, turn left and begin the 4-mile descent on Granite Park Trail to a sharp horseshoe bend in Going-to-the-Sun road known as The Loop.

 Granite Park Trail drops 2,000 feet and is downhill almost the entire way (before a cruel bit of uphill at the very end).
 The steady trail takes an elongated course down the side of the mountain, dropping in and out of a ravine through a forest of burnt snags ravaged by a 2003 wildfire.
 This leg of the through-hike does not compete with the Highline Trail for views, but it can offer more solitude and is a pleasant way to close out the epic trek.
 With just over half a mile to go, turn left at a well-marked junction, heading uphill toward Going-to-the-Sun Road at The Loop.
-Once you cross a wooden bridge, your tired feet will be happy to know that there is only another tenth of a mile to go.
+Once you cross a wooden bridge, your tired feet will be happy to know they only have another tenth of a mile to go.
 What an amazing hike!

 To get to the trailhead: Highline Trail starts at Logan Pass on Going-to-the-Sun Road at the Continental Divide.
 The Loop is located 7.75 miles down the same road west side of the divide.
 The free park shuttle stops at both locations.